 # 5 Bourbon War

 This guy was my top choice in the Preakness and he was generously backed at the windows being bet down from his 12-1 morning line to go off at just 5-1.
 I must say he was a major disappointment as I felt he was sitting on his best race.
 I’m guessing he wanted absolutely no part of the blinkers they put on him, or he simply needed to use the bathroom something terribly.
 Mark Hennig now saddles Hall of Famer Mike Smith as Irad Ortiz will be riding my top choice Tax.
-He makes his debut at Belmont (just as many in this field are) but he’s been working over the strip and I’m confident that the horse we saw at the Preakness will not be the same colt you see on Saturday.
+He makes his debut at Belmont (just as many in this field are) but he’s been working over the strip and I’m confident that the horse we saw at the Preakness will not be the same colt you see on Saturday at Belmont Park.
 The blinkers are off.
 With a smart ride by Mike Smith, even with the possibility of just a moderate pace, I have seen enough out of this colt to suggest that he will be flying later in the race.
 He’s been an under-achiever considering his overall backing at the window ever since he was ignored in his debut winning going away after bobbling at the start at a robust 17-1.
 Purchased for $410,000 and also sired by Tapit, his connections have great expectations for him.

 Don’t ignore, especially in your deeper gimmicks, as he has enough raw talent to better my rating.